zakmayfield/iss-tracker/README.md

 # ISS Tracker

-## An app that tracks the location of the International Space Station using latitude and longitude coordinates.
+## An app that tracks the location of the International Space Station using latitude and longitude coordinates via Mapbox and OpenCage.